Erskine Stewart Melville

-The modern Stewart's Melville College arose through the merger of Daniel Stewart's College and Melville College in 1972.
-Daniel Stewart's College was designed by architect David Rhind and opened as Daniel Stewart's Hospital in 1848, being renamed to Daniel Stewart's College in 1870.
+The coeducational school was formed through the merger of all-girls' Mary Erskine School and the all-boys' Stewart's Melville College in 2026.
+The Mary Erskine School was founded in 1694 as the Merchant Maiden Hospital, whilst Stewart's Meville College was founded in 1972 following the merger of Daniel's Stewart's College and Melville College.
+Daniel Stewart's College opened as Daniel Stewart's Hospital in 1848, being renamed to Daniel Stewart's College in 1870.
 Melville College opened as the Edinburgh Institution for Languages and Mathematics in 1832, and acquired its final name in 1936.
+Prior to the 2026 merger, the schools shared a coeducational Junior School, Sixth Form, and extra-curricular program.